 Step 1 Is the organisation in the state system?
 This WA award summary applies to organisations in the state industrial relations system.
-The state system covers organisations (and their employees) that operate as: ✓ sole traders ✓ unincorporated partnerships ✓ unincorporated trust arrangements ✓ incorporated associations and other non-profit bodies that are not trading or financial corporations This summary does not apply to businesses and organisations in the national 'fair work' industrial relations system which operate as: ▲ Pty Ltd or Ltd businesses that are trading or financial corporated partnerships or incorporated trusts ▲ incorporated partnerships or incorporated trusts ▲ incorporated associations and other non-profit bodies that are trading or financial corporations ■ incorporated associations and other non-profit bodies.
-Incorporated partnerships or incorporated trusts ▲ incorporated associations and other non-profit bodies. ■ incorporated associations and other non-profit bodies. ■ incorporated associations is inthe national system visit the Fair Work.
-Ombudsman website www.fairwork.gov.au.
-Step 2 Is the organisation covered by the Crisis Assistance, Supported Housing Industry Award?
+The state system covers organisations (and their employees) that operate as: ✓ sole traders ✓ unincorporated partnerships ✓ unincorporated trust arrangements ✓ incorporated associations and other non-profit bodies that are not trading or financial corporations This summary does not apply to businesses and organisations in the national 'fair work' industrial relations system which operate as: ▲ Pty Ltd or Ltd businesses that are trading or financial corporated partnerships or incorporated trusts ▲ incorporated partnerships or incorporated trusts ▲ incorporated associations and other non-profit bodies that are trading or financial corporations For more information visit Which system of employment law applies.
+If the business or organisation is in the national system visit the Fair Work Ombudsman website www.fairwork.gov.au Step 2 Is the organisation covered by the Crisis Assistance, Supported Housing Industry Award?
 The Crisis Assistance, Supported Housing Industry Award applies to the crisis assistance and supported housing industry and to each employer within the industry.
 Step 3 Is the employee's job covered by the Crisis Assistance, Supported Housing Industry Award?
 The Crisis Assistance, Supported Housing Industry Award applies to community services workers in the crisis assistance and supported housing industry who are employed in a classification to which the award applies.
 The Crisis Assistance, Supported Housing Industry Award does not apply to people employed: as cleaners, security officers, caretakers, gardeners, laundry employees/or domestic work/domestic employees; nor in the provision of supported and/or related support services specifically for aged, infirm, physically, psychiatrically or developmentally disabled persons or persons suffering from drug or alcohol addiction, or children under the age of 12 years.